Year A, B, C

 He wants us to SEE with our inner eye who Jesus really is.

 That is why he has written these signs for us.
 That in SEEing, we might trust; and in trusting, we might have the life that is in Jesus.

 Do you have the life that is in Jesus?
 Can you see it?
 Feel it?
 Know it?
 Glimpse it?
 Sense it?
 Walk in it?
 Trust it?
 Then you have been blessed.
 Bring that blessing to the world that is seen with eyeballs.

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, see link below, pages 281-286; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 281-286; and the writings of Amy-Jill Levine, et. al. See link below.

 John 20:19-31 (NRSV)